simbody/simbody/README.md

 $ conda install -c conda-forge simbody
 ```

-This command will install Simbody (both the shared objects and headers) into
+This command will install Simbody (both the libraries and headers) into
 the Miniconda or Anaconda installation directory as per the standard layout for
 each of the operating systems described above.
 The Conda Forge Simbody recipe
 can be found in Conda Forge's [feedstock